cloudeight/style-guidelines/css/README.md

 ```

 ### Shorthand vs Longhand
 Using shorthand or longhand is dependent on what property you wish to declare.
-For example, declaring each individual value of an elements padding using individual longhand property doesn't make sense when you can declare it with one shorthand property.
+For example, declaring each individual value of an elements' padding using individual longhand property doesn't make sense when you can declare it with one shorthand property.

 **Good:**